cure-lab/SmoothNet/README.md

 Please refer to our supplementary materials to check the cross-model validation in detail.
 Noted that all models can obtain **lower and similar Accels** than the compared backbone estimators.
 The differences are in MPJPEs and PA-MPJPEs.

-**Due to the temporal-only network without spatial modelings, SmoothNet is trained on 3D position representations, and are tested on 2D, 3D, and 6D representations, respectively. **
+**Due to the temporal-only network without spatial modelings, SmoothNet is trained on 3D position representations only, and can be tested on 2D, 3D, and 6D representations, respectively.**

 ### 3D Keypoint Results